Reading time: 15-20 minutes

 So, with all that in mind, I’d like to offer some nuance to our understanding of the Romance family, and introduce you to two Almost Romance languages.

 Now this is a tongue-in-cheek term of my own, with little scientific justification, but it can serve at least to make us think.
-Contrary to any binary distinction of ‘Romance vs. not Romance’, it is reasonable to expect that in some parts of Europe, Latin would have had a slightly weaker influence on the local languages.
-In such cases, its influence would still be clear today, but less thoroughly present.
+Contrary to the binary distinction of ‘Romance vs. not Romance’, it is reasonable to expect that in some parts of Europe, Latin would have had a slightly weaker influence on the local languages.
+In such cases, that influence would still be clear today, but less thoroughly present.
 We might expect to see plenty of Latinate vocabulary, but also some core words and grammatical structures that have endured since pre-Roman times.

 English is one good candidate for this elite club.
-Thanks primarily to the Normans, English has been flooded with words of a Latinate origin.
+Thanks primarily to the Normans, English has been inundated with words of a Latinate origin.
 That being said, 1066 was some time after the disintegration of the Roman Empire in the west, and it wasn’t Latin that the invaders were speaking.
 Also, frankly, I’ve written enough about English.

 Instead, my two candidates for Almost Romance today are Albanian and Welsh, two languages that continually fascinate me and that I adore.
 Allow me to share the love and show you what I mean!